Buckhill/web-chroot-manager/README.md

 A file exclusion list can be defined within "full_bp_exclusions", which has to be saved into the configuration directory of the primary account.

-To run, type: ./web-chroot-manager.sh blueprint -u testuser -g
+To run, type: web-chroot-manager.sh blueprint -u testuser -g

-To compare against previous state, type: ./web-chroot-manager.sh blueprint -u testuser -c
+To compare against previous state, type: web-chroot-manager.sh blueprint -u testuser -c

-To compare against previous state, type: ./web-chroot-manager.sh blueprint -u testuser -c -f /path/to/blueprintfile
+To compare against previous state, type: web-chroot-manager.sh blueprint -u testuser -c -f /path/to/blueprintfile

 ### Directory structure and configuration files